jeffboichuk/ice-marketing/just-b-presentation-outline.md

 # JUST {-}

-The two groups that choose to develop 12-minute presentations for our class session on `r class_session[[15, "date"]]` will be responsible for presenting action plans that offer seemless and concrete answers to the following question:
+Building on our discussion of the JUST (A) case [@yemen-boichuk-cian-2018-b] on `r class_session[[6, "date"]]`, the two groups that choose to develop 12-minute presentations for our class session on `r class_session[[15, "date"]]` will be responsible for presenting action plans that offer seemless and concrete answers to the following question:

 > How should JUST bring the chicken nuggets described in
 @yemen-boichuk-cian-2018-b to market?